 If the record size is less than 64 bytes, both words are used.
 Otherwise, only the first three bytes are used.
 Note that if you use the File Control Block at X'5C' in the program segment, the last byte of the FCB overlaps the first byte of the unformatted parameter area.
-Notes:

-- 1. Bytes 0-15 and 32-36 must be set by the user program.
-Bytes 16-31 are set by DOS and must not be changed by user programs. - 2.
+- 1. An unopened FCB consists of the FCB prefix (if used), drive number, and filename/ extensions properly filled in.
+An open FCB is one in which the remaining fields have been filled in by the Open function call. - 2.
+Bytes 0-15 and 32-36 must be set by the user program.
+Bytes 16-31 are set by DOS and must not be changed by user programs. - 3.
 All word fields are stored with the least significant byte first.
 For example, a record length of 128 is stored as X'80' at offset 14, and X'00' at offset 15.